 As we’ve just learned, the delta between the Latest Offset and the Consumer Offset is what gives us the Consumer Lag.
 But there is more to monitoring Kafka than the lag itself.
 In the above chart from Sematext, you may have noticed a few other metrics:

 - Broker Earliest Offset Changes

-If you need a good Kafka monitoring solution, give Sematext a go.
-Ship your Kafka and other logs into Sematext Logs and you’ve got yourself a DevOps solution that will make troubleshooting easy instead of dreadful.
+If you need a good Kafka monitoring tool, give Sematext Monitoring a go.
+Ship your Kafka and other logs into Sematext Logs and you’ve got yourself a comprehensive DevOps solution that will make troubleshooting easy instead of dreadful.
 Read how to choose the best monitoring software for your use case from our alerting and monitoring guide.